 Key Takeaways

-• The JLC 2024 cost report estimates a return on investment of 73.7% for a mid-range bathroom remodel.
+- The JLC 2024 cost report estimates a return on investment (ROI) of 73.7% for a mid-range bathroom remodel, while a high-end remodel has an ROI of 45.1%.

-The average bathroom remodeling cost depends on a lot of factors, including the scope of the job and the materials you use.
-According to the JLC, a mid-range remodel of a bathroom costs an average of about $25,000.
-A major, upscale bathroom remodeling job costs an average of $79,000.
+The average bathroom remodel cost depends on a lot of factors, including the scope of the job and the materials you use.
+According to the JLC, a mid-range remodel of a bathroom cost an average of about $25,251 in 2024.
+That’s slightly more than the 2023 average cost of $24,606, but less than the post-Covid 2022 cost of $27,164.
+Compare average bathroom remodeling costs and the potential ROI below:

 Jim Fuson, owner of 21st Century Home Inspections, says that bathroom remodels can get complicated.
 “The sky’s the limit on bathroom design.
 If we’re going from just your traditional single-person shower, and now we want a two-person shower with dual shower heads and all the little toys inside, you may end up looking at increasing your water heater storage capacity.”